7 Google Maps travel tips you need to know for Thanksgiving

-If the thought of bumper-to-bumper holiday traffic and long lines at stores and restaurants makes you want to close the drapes and lock the door, Google Maps on your Android device and iPhone ($699 at Amazon) is ready to help you get outside and avoid the congestion and crowds of this Thanksgiving holiday.
+If the thought of driving in winter storms and bumper-to-bumper holiday traffic this weekend makes you want to close the drapes and lock the door, Google Maps on your Android device and iPhone ($815 at Amazon) is ready to help you get outside and avoid traffic congestion and long lines at stores and restaurants this Thanksgiving weekend.

 The American Automobile Association, or AAA, predicts more than 49.3 million Americans will jump in their cars to travel 50 miles or more this Thanksgiving, the most since 2005.
 With traffic congestion expected to hit three times normal in some cities, a few minutes planning your trip in Google Maps now could easily save you hours in traffic later.